keithhand/what-do-i-need-wow-addon/README.md

-# What do I Need?
+# What do I need?
 A World of Warcraft addon that pulls the current characters items, sorts them, then visualizes the lowest items.

 ## Usage